vijaybrat/Blog-WebApp-Using-React-Spring-Boot/README.md

 ## Introduction

 Apna Blog is a full-stack blogging platform where users can add, delete, and edit their posts, comment on others' posts, and interact with the community.
-The project uses React, MySQL, Bootstrap, and Spring Boot to deliver a robust and user-friendly experience.
+The project uses React, MySQL, TailwindCSS, and Spring Boot to deliver a robust and user-friendly experience.

 ## Project Screenshots